FaezehGharari/DKGR/README.md

+This repository is based on the DKGR project, which is described in detail below.
+In this fork, I have combined two powerful AI paradigms, reinforcement learning (RL) and transformers, by implementing a transformer as the policy network for RL agents.

 # Learning to Walk with Dual Agents for Knowledge Graph Reasoning

 Pytorch Implementation for AAAI' 2022 paper: Learning to Walk with Dual Agents for Knowledge Graph Reasoning